magmide/magmide/theorems/known_types.md

+You should probably write out this whole (almost) blog post informally before you really dig into the formal stuff.
+This is just such a huge undertaking, first understanding what you even precisely want to accomplish is a good idea.

+Think of it like writing the documentation before you write the code!
+You do that all the time since it helps clarify what's special and useful about the code, and what features it needs to have.

 So I guess this whole project has a few beliefs:

 - We can and should bring formally verified programming with dependent types to the mainstream.